Psychological Defence Agency

 An important part of our work is also preventing, detecting, analysing and counteracting malign information influence and other misleading information that can pose a threat to the people of Sweden.

-Malign information influence is when antagonistic foreign powers or other external threat actors attempt to harmfully influence, disrupt or steer public discourse in Sweden.
+Malign information influence is when antagonistic foreign powers or other external threat actors attempt to detrimentally influence, disrupt or steer public discourse in Sweden.
 Means of information influence include disinformation, misleading information and propaganda.

 For something to be identified as malign information influence, the following criteria must be met: